 Airline operations management providers

 Also called MRO (maintenance, repair, and operations) solutions, software for airlines includes a wide range of services from scheduling and load control to crew management and maintenance documentation.
-These products come both from big aviation companies, such as Airbus’ Navblue and Lufthansa Systems, and also from specialized providers such as IBS Software, AMS, and Coforge.
+These products come both from big aviation companies, such as Airbus’ Navblue and Lufthansa Systems, but also from specialized providers such as IBS Software, AMS, and Coforge.

 Business travel and expense management